spraakbanken/sparv-pipeline/docs/developers-guide/writing-sparv-plugins.md

 `uppercase.py` and the mandatory [init file](#init-file) `__init__.py`.
 The [setup file](#setup-file) `setup.py` in the
 root directory is needed in order to install the plugin.

-The readme and license files are not strictly necessary for the plugin to work but we strongly recommend that you include these if you want to publish your plugin.
+The readme and license files are not strictly necessary for the plugin to work, but we strongly recommend that you include these if you want to publish your plugin.